Lagrangian Floer theory on compact toric manifolds II : Bulk deformations: Bulk deformations of Floer cohomology

 \section{Bulk deformations of Floer cohomology}

-In this section, we review the results of section 3.8 \cite{fooo06} (=section 13 of \cite{fooo06pre}).
+In this section, we review the results of Section 3.8 \cite{fooo06} (=Section 13 of \cite{fooo06pre}).

-Let $(X,\omega)$ be a compact symplectic manifold and $L$ be its Lagrangian submanifold.
+Let $(X,\omega)$ be a compact symplectic manifold and $L$ its Lagrangian submanifold.
 We take a finite dimensional graded $R$-vector space $H$ of smooth singular \emph{cycles} of $X$.
 (Actually we may consider a subcomplex of the smooth singular chain complex of $X$ and consider smooth singular {\it chains}.
 Since consideration of chain level arguments is not needed in this paper, we restrict ourselves to the case of {\it cycles}.
-See \cite{fooo06} and a sequel of this series of papers for relevant explanations.)
+See \cite{fooo06} and \cite{fooo10} for relevant explanations.)

 We regard an element of $H$ as a cochain (cocycle) by identifying a $k$-chain with a $(2n-k)$-cochain where $n = \dim L$.